Watch these big brand Christmas adverts for festive marketing inspiration

 Another perfect example of nostalgic marketing, Aldi has left their clever carrot mascot Kevin ‘home alone’ this year, and we love seeing the antics he gets up to.

 You’ll find yourself chuckling along with Kevin’s adventures.
 This is surely going to stick with you all through the festive season, especially thanks to the humorous ending.
-2023 will be the year of bringing laughter back to your campaigns.
+Bring the laughter back to your campaigns.

 7) Mars Wrigley